2020 BMW M4: Price, specs and release date

 There’s been no official word on what’ll power the new BMW M4, but you can bet it’ll be a turbocharged straight-six of some variety.
 Expect it to produce more than 480hp in standard trim and at least 510hp in faster (and more expensive) Competition guise.

 It’s possible BMW will fit the new M4 with the same four-wheel-drive system and automatic gearbox as the likes of the M5 and M8, but it’s been suggested that a version with a six-speed manual ‘box is also in the works – to keep the purists happy.
 A carbon-fibre roof and the option of carbon-ceramic brakes will help keep the M4’s weight down while adaptive suspension and wide tyres will produce impressive grip in corners.

 2020 BMW M4 interior

 No leaked images have emerged of the new BMW M4‘s interior, but you can bet it’ll look pretty similar to the new 3 Series’ cabin.
 Albeit with plenty of sporty details thrown in for good measure.
 M badges, M-coloured stitching on the seatbelts will almost certainly be available as optional extras, and you can bet the fit-and-finish will be seriously impressive.

 2020 BMW M4 price and release date

-The 2020 BMW M4 will be larger and more complex than the model it replaces, which means it’ll also cost more – expect prices to start from around the £65,000 mark.
+The 2020 BMW M4 will be larger and more complex than the car it replaces, which means it’ll also cost more – expect prices to start from around the £65,000 mark.
 That’s about the same as you’ll pay for an Audi RS5 and £5,000 less than you’ll cough up for a Mercedes-AMG C 63 Coupe.
-Official details on the new M4 will likely be revealed at the start of 2020 with the car going on sale later that year.
+Official details on the new M4 will likely be revealed later in 2020 with the car going on sale later in 2021.